mbmccormick/mbmccormick.github.io/_posts/2010-07-01-install-hamachi-vpn-on-the-pogoplug-usb-device.md

 Next, we need to unpack these archives and copy the library files to their respective locations on the PogoPlug device.
-Here’s how to do that:
+Here's how to do that: